Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 Have ice cream at Praça da Republica

-Praça da Republica, at one side of the Roman bridge, is beautifully surrounded by cafes and greenery with the promenade lining the river.
+Praça da Republica, on one side of the Roman bridge, is beautifully surrounded by cafes and greenery with the promenade lining the river.

 Built as an amphitheater, it’s the perfect place for people watching and eating ice cream facing the central fountain.
 This is where a lively ambiance rushes back and forth each day, yet Tavira is serene compared to other places in the Algarve.